Shropshire: Sport

 There are a significant number of sporting clubs and facilities in Shropshire, many of which are found in Shrewsbury and Telford in addition to a number of clubs found locally throughout the county.
 Shropshire is home to a variety of established amateur, semi-pro and professional sports clubs.

 The county is home to one of five National Sports Centres.
 Situated at Lilleshall Hall just outside Newport in Lilleshall, this is where the 1966 England National football team trained for two weeks prior to their success in the World Cup of 1966.

 Football

 The three highest football (and only professional) clubs in the county are Shrewsbury Town (EFL League Two), A.F.C.
 Telford United (Southern League Premier Division Central) and The New Saints (Welsh Premier League) in Oswestry.

 There are numerous semi-professional football clubs in the lower leagues.
+Along with this, in the lower tiers, Salopian clubs use the unofficial derby name 'El Shropico' when playing teams from the county, first used for a game between Market Drayton Town and Shawbury United in August 2016, who started the El Shropico name, which has since been used also by Whitchurch Alport and Shifnal Town.
 The governing body in the county is the Shropshire Football Association, who organise a number of county-wide cup competitions, including the Shropshire Senior Cup.
 In 2020 the Shropshire County Football League was created, replacing the Shropshire Premier League.
-As of the 2022–23 football season the following Shropshire clubs play in these English leagues (the highest team of each club shown only):
+As of the 2025–26 football season the following Shropshire clubs play in these English leagues (the highest team of each club shown only):